Andy-UTAS/SSP/docs/1-intoduction/1-4-emetalsII.md

 \mathbf{v}_F = \frac{\mathbf{p}_F}{m} = \frac{\hbar \mathbf{k}_F}{m}.
 $$

-??? question "The Fermi energy of copper is ~7 eV.
+??? question "1.4.2 The Fermi energy of copper is ~7 eV.
 What is the corresponding Fermi velocity?"

     The Fermi velocity $v_F\approx$ 1700 km/s or 0.3% of the speed of light!